San Carlo all'Arena

-The recently (2006) restored façade of the Albergo dei Poveri in Naples.

 San Carlo all'Arena is a district of Naples, the regional capital of Campania, located north-east of the historic centre of the city.
 This quarter (quartiere) is named after the Church of San Carlo all'Arena and it constitutes - together with district Stella - Naples' third municipality.
 The district is centered on the Bourbon Hospice for the Poor located in Piazza Carlo III, a square named after Charles III the first Bourbon king of Naples.

 Monuments and Places of Interest

 Church of San Carlo all'Arena

 San Carlo all'Arena is a Roman Church located in via Foria after which the entire district is named.
 The name of the church itself derives from the street in which it was originally built, Via Arenosa (sandy street), formed by the debris left in the wake of the rivers coming from the hills.

 Botanical Garden of Naples

 The Botanical Garden of Naples is a facility owned by the University of Naples Federico II which houses thousands of plant species.
 It was founded at the beginning of the 19th century - when the city was under the French domination - with the purposes of "public instruction", "multiplication of beneficial species,[...] agriculture and [...] industry", as established in the founding decree dated 1807 and signed by king Joseph Bonaparte.